 SCHV is similar to SCHG in that it’s a market cap-weighted group of stocks that exhibit value characteristics.
 The index FNDX tracks, however, evaluates stocks differently: “It selects, ranks, and weights securities by fundamental measures of company size—adjusted sales, retained operating cash flow, and dividends plus buybacks—rather than market capitalization.”

-The resulting portfolio is 710 stocks wide.
-While 60% of assets are invested in large caps, you still get significant exposure to mid-caps (30%) and some exposure to smalls (10%).
-Top sectors include technology, financial services, health care, communication services, and industrials, all of which enjoy double-digit weightings at the moment.
+Schwab Fundamental U.S. Large Company ETF currently holds 735 stocks, 60% of which are invested in large caps.
+That means you’re also getting significant exposure to mid-caps (30%) and a little exposure to smalls (10%).
+Top sectors include technology, financial services, healthcare, communication services, and energy, all of which enjoy double-digit weightings at the moment.

 There’s nothing special about that.
 Where FNDX’s selection process shines is that it boasts equivalent (and sometimes even better) valuation metrics compared to SCHV, as well as superior performance over time.